KKBOX/FireApp/README.markdown

 ![Fire.app](https://github.com/kkbox/FireApp/raw/master/lib/images/icon/256.png)

-We have decided to discontinue the Compass.app & Fire.app projects.
-You can still get the source code under GPL as always, and we have put the latest binary on GitHub for free.
+Fire.app is not maintained.
+You can still get the source code under GPL as always, and download the latest binary on GitHub for free.
 [What happened?](https://github.com/KKBOX/compassapp/wiki/farewell)

 # Fire.app